-How much have you got to spend?
-If your limit is $150, moving magnet is all you’ve got baby!
+Ultimately, moving coil, but it depends on how much you have to spend.
+If your limit is $150, a moving magnet is all you’ve got baby!

 That isn’t to say there aren’t some great moving magnet cartridges, especially vintage models.
 Rather, the best solution – technically – is the moving coil design, because of its reduced moving mass and therefore greater linearity and micro-dynamic accuracy.

 Lower mass means lower inertia and therefore better transient response and high-frequency performance.
 All of that translates to better dynamics, detail, lower distortion and more of that elusive ‘air’.
 I’ve written quite a bit about this here.

 Marketing departments everywhere have tried to convince people that lower-cost moving magnets are “as good” or “nearly as good” as moving coils, but the fact that they even need to try to convince people of this tells you something.
 They still have these inherent design limitations and speaking from experience, they simply aren’t as good.